 But, as motivated as I am about carbon, I am at least as motivated about rural vitality, making farming more profitable so people can keep doing it.
 Along the way we find that we are working with farmers, truckers, barge operators, lime applicators, rock pulverizers, stevedores, and even agronomists (!) who are pretty much top to bottom family held or employee owned local or regional businesses who have been, and will continue to serve the communities they are in.

 While we’re at it, if I think about removing CO2, what I am really thinking about is this world I like to be in, the trees and streams and wildlife, both the places I walk around in, and the places that are fascinating to read about in National Geographic.
 We’re really talking about maintaining a livable planet if we zoom out a bit.
-And when we are talking about farmers and local businesses, we’re really talking about rebuilding a rural middle class that is at least as endangered as any species.
+And when we are talking about farmers and local businesses, we’re really talking about creating stable jobs in logistics, supply chains, and agriculture that are the bedrock of rural communities.

 I saw Billy Bragg perform in a public park about fifteen years ago.
 I think it was late era GWB, and I recall the mood at that time was kind of edgy, what with Abu Ghraib and Extreme Rendition, and the crowd was happy to see him but it was against a backdrop of social anxiety.
 And he told this story of growing up in gray England and just how profoundly moved he was to see the United States of America land a man on the Moon.
 The fucking MOON.
 Like, America, you really did something there.
 And we need you to get it together and do that again.